Skip to main content

 • Analyzing text and images using classification models powered by Amazon Web Services

-• Developing a typology of misinformation strategies, including:
+• Developing a typology of strategies used to frame inaccurate information, including:

-• Rhetorical strategies such as anecdotes, expressions of uncertainty, and appeals to authority used in misinformation
+• Rhetorical strategies such as anecdotes, expressions of uncertainty, and appeals to authority used in inaccurate information

 • Image types, including memes, screenshots, logos, medical professional images, charts, and quotes

-• Mitigating bias by documenting potential bias introduction points in model development
+• Mitigating algorithmic bias by documenting potential bias introduction points in model development

 Result

-Our new AI tool empowers stakeholders to combat misinformation and address health inequities responsibly.
+Our new AI tool empowers stakeholders to combat inaccurate information and help reduce health disparities responsibly.

 NORC's AI model helps individuals, researchers, policymakers, and practitioners to: